 How long before I can seed after making an application?

-Seeding can be done the same day as application; we recommend seeding as close to application time as possible for added performance benefits.
+Seeding can be done the same day as application for labeled turfgrass species; we recommend seeding as close to application time as possible for added performance benefits.

 How long after application before rainfall or irrigation can occur?

 Tenacity should be rain fast 1 hour after application.
-Rainfall and irrigation will be effective at this point.
+Rainfall or irrigation.
+One hour after application should not affect product efficacy.

-How many applications does it take to control crabgrass, bentgrass and Nimblewill?
+How many applications does it take to control bentgrass and Nimblewill?

 The label recommends 3 applications, 3 weeks apart.
 Any reseeding should be done at time of second application.